 The smaller cave is called Stúkan.
 The floorage is 8.05 x 2.40 m2.
 It might have been a heathen temple, but it might also have been a smithy.
 An opening connects the two caves.

 In one place you will find a cross carved into the sandstone.
 It wasn't until my 3rd visit to the cave that I noticed the cross.
 Can you spot it in my photo below?
-You will see in on the upper level above the "bed".
+You will see it on the upper level above the "bed".

-The story goes that the man Rútur lived in the man-made cave, some say he was an evil troll, others say he was a looter, and still other people say he was an evil chieftain.
+The story goes that the man Rútur lived in the man-made cave, some say he was an evil troll, others say he was a looter, and other people say he was an evil chieftain.
 The people in this region attacked him and killed him by making a hole in the cave underneath his bed.
 They then ran him through with spears, while he was in bed.

 Others say that they made a hole in the cave from outside and ran him through that hole with spears and killed him.
 They were too afraid of him to want to meet him out in the field.